Get The Help And Results You Need After An Injury

 Understanding Temporary Total And Wage Loss Benefits

 Most workers who have been injured on the job have two main concerns: “How will I pay for my medical treatment?” and “What will I do for income if my injuries prevent me from returning to work?”
 The Ohio workers’ compensation system provides medical benefits and compensation for lost wages.
-Attorney Mark L. Newman has the experience and expertise to help injured Cincinnati workers obtain the medical benefits, temporary total compensation or wage loss compensation they deserve.
+Attorney Mark L. Newman has the experience to help injured Cincinnati workers obtain the medical benefits, temporary total compensation or wage loss compensation they deserve.

 Pursuing The Workers’ Comp Benefits You Deserve